chriskyfung/amp-affiliately-jekyll-theme/README.md

 #### 📹 YouTube Videos

-You need to include the following front matter variable to enable YouTube embeds.
+You need to include the following front-matter variable to enable YouTube embeds.

 ```yaml
 amp: